SticsRPacks/documentation/data_structure.md

 * Test the making of the structure from the sim [and obs] `tibble`s read in sequence by USM and DOE (all USMs for first line of DOE, then for second line, ...) => insert iteratively the results for new USMs and DOE into an existing data_structure (create an insert_data function taking in input the `tibble` read and append it in the (big) data-structure, see.
 SticsOnR::stics_wrapper and SticsOnR::get_daily_results).
 * Data extraction:
-  + one DOE line, one USM, one variable, all dates
+  + one DOE line, one USM, one variable, all dates (optimization)
-  + one DOE line, all USMs, one variable, one date
+  + one DOE line, all USMs, one variable, one date (multi-simulation)
-  + all DOE line, one USM, one variable, one date
+  + all DOE line, one USM, one variable, one date  (Sensitivity / Uncertainty analysis)
 * Intersection with observations
 * Data extraction + mathematical operation:
   + sum of obs-sim squared on all USMs (`sqrt(obs-sim)`), all variables, all dates at once;